 Instant yeast is 33%

-The best thing to do if you have added too much yeast to the bread is to lower the temperature of the dough for the bulk fermentation.
-Cool temperatures slow down the production of gas whilst still allowing the dough to continure to mature.
+The best thing to do if you have added too much yeast to the bread is to lower the temperature of the dough for bulk fermentation.
+Cool temperatures slow down the production of gas whilst still allowing the dough to continue maturing.
 If this can’t be done, there are a few other tips for working with over-yeasted dough:

-If we make changes to the control the yeast such as cooling the dough down there is one issue that cannot be reversed.
-If the yeast is added at levels higher than 2.5% the bread will smell and taste less like bread and more like yeast.
+If we make changes to control the yeast, such as cooling the dough down, there is one issue that cannot be reversed.
+If the yeast is added at levels higher than 2.5% the bread will smell and taste less like bread, and more like yeast.
 There is no way to reverse this.

 It’s a pain when you realise you have added too much yeast.
 The best thing we can do is to cool it down as soon as possible.
-I have found that I have to calculate and write down the recipe before I start baking, otherwise accidents happen regularly!
+I have found that I have to write out my recipes before I start baking, otherwise, accidents happen regularly!
 What have you learned from this article?
 Is there anything you are going to do differently in the future?
 Let me know in the comments, and for more troubleshooting tips check out my how to improve bread homepage.